nexushamer/places-location-service/README.md

 HOW TO RUN DOCKER COMPOSE

-Check the branch improving-project for know how to run this project with docker compose
+Execute the following command for start the project with docker compose

+This command will build the images from mongo an node

+docker-compose build

+This command will start the containers

+START CONTAINERS

+docker-compose up

+START CONTAINERS WITHOUT BLOCK THE TERMINAL

+docker-compose up -d

+The placelocator service will run in the port 3000, change this port in the postman collection